 The Music Department has a long-held reputation for excellence.
 We are very proud of the extensive opportunities we can provide for all kinds of music-making.
-The ability to play a musical instrument or to sing in a choir is such a valuable and rewarding experience for your child, and this booklet is intended to give a brief introduction to the wealth of musical opportunities we provide.
+The ability to play a musical instrument or to sing in a choir is such a valuable and rewarding experience for your child.

 In the classroom, Music is taught as a distinct subject from Transition to Year 8.
 From Years 3-8, children are taught in half-classes and they participate in practical music-making as frequently as possible.
 Musical concepts are explored through a wide range of activities including music technology, electronic keyboards, percussion work, performing and all kinds of creative topics.
 The children also sing a large repertoire of songs, many of which are performed in carol services and in drama productions.

 We encourage as many of our instrumentalists as possible to perform in informal Teatime Concerts, which are a perfect way for novice musicians to develop confidence in performing to a small audience of parents and friends.
 We are proud that many children who gain this valuable experience at an early stage in their music-making, progress to the standard required for success in gaining Music Scholarships to their chosen senior schools.

 There is a wealth of opportunities for children at Danes Hill to thrive in our extra-curricular musical ensembles and choirs.
 Currently the Orchestra is of a size and standard to rival those of many senior schools.
 The Chamber Choir, for our most senior singers, enjoys performing on many occasions in the school year, especially at Christmas and on our annual European tour.
 One of the highlights of the musical calendar is the Summer Concert, which typically involves over 200 musicians, including choirs, ensembles, soloists, the Orchestra and Jazz Band.